tuouo/games/sodoku/README.md

 3: we may not fill cell by from top to bottom. we can find the cell which has the less option the fill it.
 You can see on sudo3.py.

+4: when we play sodoku, we not play in the way computer plays.
+Basically, we find a right number based on the rule and put to the right cell.
+After that guess a number to the cell which has least options.